MMcClure11/rails-project-book-nook/notes.md

 - [x] "fledg" returns an error because of .join on author nil class...fix? removed .join from create method, moved to books helper and gsub authors

 # Book Model
+- [] add genre as a model
-- [] separate auther and genre into their own models [x] books can only be edited or deleted if there are no reviews or lists associated with it
+- [x] books can only be edited or deleted if there are no reviews or lists associated with it
+- [] index after search add delete button

 # Reviews
 - [x] display average rating, use stars?